Youth And Young Families

 - Sterilization of children’s bottles, sippy cups, and eating utensils after every meal in the Dining Room—leave items on table and they will be cleaned and placed at the front of the dining room before the next meal

-- Milk available at every meal in Dining Room
+- Milk available at all hours in Dining Room

 - Diaper pails and large sink for bathing of infants on the second floor of Oceanic

 - Children’s books, coloring supplies, and small refrigerator in the babysitting room